Why Do People with Dementia Struggle to Tell the Time?

 How We Can Help

 Because we’ve been offering dementia care for over 30 years, we really do understand the best ways to help both the person and their caregivers.
 Our mission is to make it possible for anyone who requires care to live safely at home and we live by that every single day, making sure that our carers enable all of our customers to live their best life possible in the home they love, while ensuring their independence is promoted and dignity respected at all times.
-We have almost 150 local care teams in branches across England and Wales and our fully managed, CQC and CIW-regulated visiting and live-in care services will support anyone who needs us to live safely at home.
+We have over 160 local care teams in branches across England and Wales and our fully managed, CQC and CIW-regulated visiting and live-in care services will support anyone who needs us to live safely at home.

 To discover more about dementia care or any other form of home care in your local area, talk to our friendly customer care team seven days a week, or call your local branch.
 Alternatively, you can contact us via our website and we’ll be happy to call you back.

 Page reviewed by Rebecca Bennett, Regional Clinical Lead on November 30, 2021